HISTORIC ARTICLE

 Loading ...

-The English monks likely saw a particularly spectacular meteor falling to Earth that just so happened to align with Giordano Bruno crater and Canterbury from their angle of observation.
-Seeing the meteor burn in Earth’s atmosphere as they looked up to see the crater, made the monks think they were seeing the crater’s creation.
+The English monks likely saw a particularly spectacular meteor falling to Earth that just so happened to with Giordano Bruno crater and Canterbury from their angle of observation.
+Seeing the meteor burn in Earth’s as they looked up to see the crater, made the monks think they were seeing the crater’s creation.
 Furthermore, many modern astronomers, however, don’t think the crater is quite so young.
 Studies estimate the age of Giordano Bruno to be between over a million to 10 million years old—very young by cosmic standards, but nowhere near young enough for the English monks to witness!

 Media Credits